Stephen Collins: Career

-Stephen Collins is known for his role as Eric Camden in the television drama series 7th Heaven during the series' run from 1996 to 2007 and for his role as Captain Willard Decker in Star Trek: The Motion Picture.
+Stephen Collins is known for his role as Eric Camden in the television drama series 7th Heaven during the series' run from 1996 to 2007 and for his role as Captain Willard Decker in Star Trek: The Motion Picture (1979).
 His other notable television credits include Jake Cutter in the cult series Tales of the Gold Monkey and his role in Tattingers, as well as guest appearances in The Waltons, Barnaby Jones, Charlie's Angels, and numerous miniseries and television films.
-He was nominated for an Emmy Award for his work opposite Ann-Margret in the miniseries The Two Mrs. Grenvilles and he played John F. Kennedy in the miniseries A Woman Named Jackie, which won the Emmy for Best Miniseries.
-He also played the lead role opposite Lauren Hutton in the television film The Rhinemann Exchange, based on Robert Ludlum's bestselling novel.
+He was nominated for an Emmy Award for his work opposite Ann-Margret in the miniseries The Two Mrs. Grenvilles (1987), and played John F. Kennedy in the miniseries A Woman Named Jackie (1991), which won the Emmy for Best Miniseries.
+He also played the lead role opposite Lauren Hutton in the television film The Rhinemann Exchange (1977), based on Robert Ludlum's bestselling novel.

-Collins has co-starred with Diane Keaton in both The First Wives Club (1996) and Because I Said So (2007).
+Collins was above-the-title billed in Loving Couples (1980) with Shirley MacLaine, James Coburn and Susan Sarandon.
+He co-starred with Diane Keaton in both The First Wives Club (1996) and Because I Said So (2007).
 He has co-starred with Meredith Baxter in three films, All the President's Men, A Woman Scorned: The Betty Broderick Story, and Her Final Fury: Betty Broderick, the Last Chapter, both of which were television films broadcast on CBS in 1992.

 In the 2010–11 television season, Collins starred in the short-lived ABC series No Ordinary Family.
 On ABC's Brothers & Sisters, he played a potential love interest for Ron Rifkin's character Saul Holden.
 Collins appeared in season eight of The Office playing Andy Bernard's father in the episode, "Garden Party".

 In 2013, Collins began appearing in the NBC series Revolution as Dr. Gene Porter, the leader of the town of Willoughby and father of Rachel Matheson (played by Elizabeth Mitchell). and in two episodes of Falling Skies in season three.
-Collins' final guest spots include The Fosters, Devious Maids, and Penance.
+His final guest spots include The Fosters, Devious Maids, and Penance.

-Collins also played a minor role in It’s Always Sunny in Philadelphia, as Dee and Dennis’ biological father.

 Personal life

 Stephen Collins was married to Marjorie Weinman from 1970 to 1978.
 In 1985, he married actress Faye Grant, whom he had met on the set of Tales of the Gold Monkey in 1982.
 Together they have a daughter, Kate, who was born in 1989.
 They separated in 2012, and, after 30 years of marriage, a final divorce decree was issued in January 2015.

 Collins is an Episcopalian and a practitioner of Transcendental Meditation (TM) and has taken part in the advanced TM Yogic Flying technique since 1980.
 Until October 2014, he was a national co-director of the Committee for Stress-Free Schools, which advocates practicing TM in schools and funds TM research.

-Sexual misconduct
+Since 2019, Collins has been in a relationship with Jenny Nagel, a 7th Heaven fan.

+His nephew is Eve 6 frontman Max Collins.